February 12, 2014

 An inspiration to architects all over the world over the last 2,000 years, the Pantheon roof remains the world’s largest unreinforced concrete dome.
 There is much debate between historians over which emperor and architects were responsible for the Pantheon’s design although it is known that this ‘Temple of the Gods’ was built around 126AD.

 17. Guggenheim Museum, Bilbao

-The Guggenheim museum Bilbao is one of the most admired works of contemporary architecture.
+The Guggenheim Museum Bilbao is one of the most admired works of contemporary architecture.
 California-based Canadian-American architect Frank Gehry created the unique concept after winning an architectural competition to design the building.

-Since the museum doors opened in 1997, it has been hailed one of the most important buildings of the 20th century.
+Since the museum doors opened in 1997, it has been hailed as one of the most important buildings of the 20th century.
 Now with over a decade of success, the museum has homed over a hundred exhibitions and has welcomed more than 10 million visitors.

 See also: MAISON ET OBJET PARIS 2016

 The eye-catching Flatiron building in Manhattan was designed by Chicago architect Daniel Burnham and built in 1902.
 The distinctive triangular shape allowed the building to fill the space located at the intersection of Fifth Avenue and Broadway.